magfest/sideboard/docs/source/index.rst

         Sometimes you want to make a synchronous call a method over websocket RPC, even though the websocket protocol is asynchronous.
 This method sends an RPC message, then waits for a response and returns it when it arrives.

         This method raises an exception if 10 seconds pass without a response, or if we receive an error response to our RPC message.
+Note that this 10 second time can be overridden in the Sideboard configuration by changing the ``ws_call_timeout`` option.

         :param method: the name of the method to call; you may pass either positional or keyword arguments (but not both) to this method which will be sent as part of the RPC message